WWDC (FM): Shock jocks

-HD radio and translator
+HD radio and former translator

-104.7 Wonk FM
+104.7 Rock Nation and 104.7 Wonk FM

 WWDC-HD2 originally aired an active rock format known as "104.7 Rock Nation".
 The programming was simulcast on FM translator W284CQ at 104.7 FM.
 The translator was originally located in Chevy Chase, Maryland, and later moved to Arlington, Virginia.

 From January 9, 2019 to January 5, 2023, WWDC-FM's HD2 digital subchannel carried a talk radio format known as "104.7 Wonk FM."
 It aired popular iHeartRadio podcasts including HowStuffWorks along with the Reaction Zone, an afternoon show carrying highlights of shows from other iHeartMedia talk stations.
 Wonk-FM also aired Sacramento-based Armstrong & Getty as well as some local traffic and weather reports.
 In early 2022, WWDC-HD2/W284CQ dropped podcasts as part of iHeart's nationwide phaseout of the over-the-air format.
 It added two progressive talk shows, Stephanie Miller and Thom Hartmann, on weekdays.
 Also heard were Joe Pags, Michael Medved and "Coast to Coast AM with George Noory."
 On weekends, the subchannel and translator carried the co-owned Black Information Network (BIN), which also airs on sister station WUST (1120 AM).